 Understanding student code is crucial for instructors to provide personalized feedback and enhance student learning outcomes.
-When performing these tasks, instructors often need to: 1) identify the issue-relevant code syntax, and 2) understand the underlying reasons for students' struggles.
-However, with increasing enrollments in CS courses and the diversity of student mental models, these tasks become challenging and tedious for two reasons: First, a student's code consists of a sequence of code statements (code lines), where each line and the flow from one line to another reflect the student's mental model of the concept.
-This aspect highlights the complexity of understanding code: an issue might be as simple as a one-line error, such as incorrect dictionary usage, or as complex as a mistake spanning multiple lines, involving problems like improper initialization and modification of variable values.
+When performing these tasks, instructors often need to: 1) identify issuerelevant code, and 2) understand the underlying reasons for students' struggles.
+However, with increasing enrollments in CS courses and the diversity of student codes, these tasks become challenging for two reasons.
+First, students' errors could span multiple lines in code and be correlated.
+A code submission consists of a sequence of code statements (code lines), where each line and the flow from one line to another reflect the student's thoughts on problem solving.
+An issue might be as simple as a one-line error, such as incorrect dictionary usage, or as complex as a mistake spanning multiple lines, such as improper initialization and modification of variable values.
 Switching between code syntax and semantics on a large scale is a cognitively demanding task.
-Second, even with identical parts of the syntax, two submissions could yield different outputs, and vice versa.
+Second, even with identical syntax structure, two submissions could yield different outputs, and vice versa.
 For example, students might arrange their if-else statements differently yet produce the same output.
-This variation makes it difficult to aggregate a large number of code issues at both the syntax and semantic levels.
+This nuanced difference makes it difficult to aggregate a large number of code issues at both the syntax and semantic levels.

 Past research has explored this challenge of identifying issues using a variety of methods.
 For example, OverCode addressed scalability concerns by clustering and visualizing student code submissions [16].
 However, they concentrated primarily on specific challenges such as different variable names and statement orders, and focused on the computations of programs, overlooking issues related to high-level misconceptions that might be latent between lines of code.
-To aid in the discovery of diverse high-level patterns, RunEx enabled instructors to construct runtime and syntax-based search queries with high expressiveness and apply combined filters to code examples [56].
+To aid in the discovery of diverse high-level patterns, RunEx enabled instructors to construct runtime and syntax-based search queries with high expressiveness and apply combined filters to code examples [54].
 However, RunEx depended on instructors to generate these search queries, which demanded prior knowledge.
 Additionally, it did not provide guidance on pattern discoverability, leaving users to identify differences between patterns.
-Other autofeedback generation approaches have been shown to be promising [54].
+Other autofeedback generation approaches have been shown to be promising [53].
 However, by excluding instructors from the feedback loop, instructors were uninformed about student challenges.
 Such detachment could result in instructors not adapting their teaching strategies based on prior student performance.
-Additionally, there has been evidence suggesting that AI tools can sometimes produce inaccurate results, making one's sole reliance on them risky [38].